dice-group/Enhancing-the-Capabilities-of-Large-Language-Models-Using-Knowledge-Graphs/README.md

 - University of Paderborn for academic support and guidance.

 ## Contact
+This work is mostly done by Anubhuti Singh during her **Master’s Thesis** submitted April 2025

 For any questions or wishes, please contact:
 Anubhuti Singh at anubhuti@mail.uni-paderborn.de.